lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.rst

 Here, ``>`` (redirect) symbol used to ‘redirect’ what is written to the screen to a file.

-**For this exercise**, use the the known length for this strain, 4.6 Mbp, for the genome size
+**For this exercise**, use the known length for this strain, 4.6 Mbp, for the genome size

 Some of the metrics the script reports are: